top of page

 Dialoue

 The dialogue system was one of the most technically challenging parts of the project.
-That's because after considering multiple solutions, we settled on a solution that could support long, non-linear dialogue.
+That's because after considering multiple solutions, we settled on a solution that could support long, non-linear dialogue by handling each dialogue screen as a node in a single-linked list.

 The dialogue also had to be easy to trigger from various sources; event triggers, boss progression and various scripts.
 All while being easy to use by our writers, and ensuring the written dialogue would not be lost between various versions.